Jump the navigation

 • What new things would you like to do or try in the upcoming semester?

-• Attend campus fairs to learn more about student clubs, jobs and academic programs.
-Check out the Activities Fair, the Academic Majors Fair, and Job and Internship Fairs.
+• Attend campus fairs to to learn more about student clubs, jobs and academic programs.
+Check out the Activities Fair, the Academic Majors Fair and job and internship fairs.

-• Participate in community engagement to connect with organizations and address issues you care about in the Walla Walla Valley.
+• Participate in community engagement to connect with organizations and volunteer alongside them to address

-• Learn about career fields and roles that align with your interests and studies using the Career Pathfinder.
+• Learn about career fields and roles that align with your interests and studies via Career Pathfinder and Whitman Connect.

-• Delve into leadership opportunities in student clubs, college programs or student government.
+• Delve into leadership opportunities in student clubs, college programs and student government.
 Check out the Pathways Leadership Program on WhitLife.

-• Enroll in off-campus study programs to expand your horizons.
+• Consider off-campus study programs to expand your horizons.
 Think about how studying in another region or country may influence and clarify your goals.

 • Research meaningful summer experiences.
-Ask a faculty member about opportunities to conduct research, use Handshake or other online platforms to learn about summer jobs or internships.
-Schedule an internship appointment with a career specialist or SCA to get help.
+Ask faculty members about opportunities to conduct research, and use Handshake or other online platforms to learn about summer jobs or internships.
+Schedule an internship appointment with a career coach or SCA to get help.

 Reflection Questions: